NBA star Dwyane Wade's cousin shot in Chicago

 "She wasn't bothering nobody," said Wade, whose son is Dwyane Wade, the 12-time NBA All-Star who recently signed a contract with his hometown Chicago Bulls.
 "She was just going to register her kids at school."

-Two suspects are in custody, Chicago police spokeswoman Michelle Tannehill said.
+Two people were questioned in the case Friday night, Chicago police spokeswoman Michelle Tannehill said.

 The woman was not the intended target of the shooting, Tannehill added.
 The child was not injured.